Carpet cleaning: Vacuum washing

 Vacuum washing employs a washhead that sprays water without detergent and immediately removes it by suction, creating a swirl of water.
 This ensures high cleaning performance, extracting the dirt from the carpet to a depth of half an inch.
 By immediately reabsorbing the wash water, the drying time is greatly shortened.
 This method is suitable for intermediate and basic cleaning.
 Because it does not require cleaning products, it leaves no detergent residue.
 Vacuum washing has long been in use in Europe, mostly in larger train and bus companies, schools, and historic preservation.
 The system works on all surfaces which are water resistant (carpet, upholstered furniture, wooden floors, stone, plastics).
 A great advantage is that this system works without brushes or pads so there is no abrasion on the pile.

 Household processes

 Other household carpet-cleaning processes are much older than industry standardization, and have varying degrees of effectiveness as supplements to the more thorough cleaning methods accepted in the industry.

 Vacuum

 Vacuum cleaners use air pumps to create partial vacuums to suck up dust and dirt, usually from floors and carpets.
-Filtering systems or cyclones collect dirt for later disposal but don't necessarily improve the machines ability to remove dirt from the surface being cleaned.
+Filtering systems or cyclones collect dirt for later disposal but do not necessarily improve the machines ability to remove dirt from the surface being cleaned.
 Modern carpet cleaning equipment use rotary vacuum heads and spray jets to deep clean the carpet through hundreds of multi-directional cleaning passes.
 Some add steam and agitation.
 Models include upright (dirty-air and clean-air), canister and backpack, wet-dry and pneumatic, and other varieties.
 Robotic vacuum cleaners have recently become available.